-"What Are You Looking For?" - John 1:29-42
+"See For Yourself" - John 1:29-42

-Just when we think we know someone, we often see a totally different side of them.
+Well, we've spent the past several Sundays looking at John the Baptist, and the picture we've formed of him were pretty much standard.
+But just when we think we know someone, we often see a totally different side of them.
 For example, just when we thought we knew John the Baptist, the images we have built up over the years are blown away.
 All this time we were sure we knew John the Baptist as a rough, tough, hair-shirt-wearing, strange-food-eating, cranky and miserable old curmudgeon, storming in out of self-imposed exile in the desert and blasting everyone in sight with vitriolic condemnation.

-And just when we thought we knew him and all his cranky ways, here in John's gospel we meet a much kinder, gentler John the Baptist.
+And also just when we thought we knew John the Baptist and all his cranky ways, here in John's gospel we meet a much different, a kinder, gentler John the Baptist.
 Here he is no longer the cranky wierdo prophet, dressed in outrageous clothing, eating disgusting food, and whipping the people into submission with stinging words.
 John the Evangelist presents John the Baptist as a sensitive - almost urbane - prophet, clear about the visions presented to him by God, and concerned to convey the prophetic messages that Jesus is the Lamb of God and the Son of God.

-Our counter-introduction to John the Baptist is no fleeting meeting set in a few words and then moving him off stage.
-John the Evangelist devotes ten full verses to this introduction to make sure that we know who John the Baptist is, or more precisely who he is not the Messiah; he is not Elijah returned; he is not even "the prophet", whoever "the prophet" was supposed to be.
+It's important for us to note that this counter-introduction to John the Baptist is no fleeting meeting set in a few words and then moving him off stage.
+John the Evangelist devotes ten full verses to this introduction, making sure that we know who John the Baptist is, or more precisely who he is not.
+He is not the Messiah; he is not Elijah returned; he is not even "the prophet" was supposed to be.
 "I'm just the forerunner," the Baptist honestly and humbly answers his own questioners, setting a framework for trust in what follows.

-Once we have been properly introduced to John the Baptist, he in turn introduces Jesus.
+Then, once we have been properly introduced to John the Baptist, he in turn introduces Jesus.
 John the Baptist goes to great lengths to make sure his own disciples understand that the one upon whom the spirit not only descends upon but remains upon is indeed the Lamb of God, the one sent to take away the sins of the world, the Son of God, the one who baptizes with the Holy Spirit.
 He repeats himself, signaling that it's an important subject.
-What John is so eager to repeat to make sure we notice and remember is the recognition that the Holy Spirit remained upon (abided with) Jesus.
+What John is so eager to repeat to make sure we notice and remember is the recognition that the Holy Spirit remained upon (abided with - more on that in a moment) Jesus.
 No light kiss, not a quick tag, not a momentary mission, but a constant and permanent abiding in and with and upon.

 Finally John the Evangelist introduces to us the first of those who would become Jesus' disciples.
-"The next day John again was standing with two of his disciples..."
-From that brief introduction can't you immediately imagine the scene?
+And just as we see in this gospel a John the Baptist who is different from the one presented in the other gospels, here we have a description of those first two - Andrew and Simon (Peter) - that is quite different from the two fishermen suddenly dragged from their boats and nets in Matthew's version.
+As John puts it, "The next day John again was standing with two of his disciples..."
+Even from that brief introduction we can immediately imagine the scene.
 Whether you picture a scholarly group clustered outside the library at a seminary, or a group of friends by the kitchen door at a coffee hour, or a group just "hangin" the expression 'standing with' instantly conveys an image of association, of sharing, of togetherness.